fenago/learn-java-12-programming/lab_guide/Lab_10.md

 For security reasons, Java does not provide access to the protocols of the link layer and the internet layer.
 This means that Java does not allow you to create custom transport protocols that, for example, serve as an alternative to TCP/IP.
-That is why, in this chapter, we will review only the protocols of the transport layer (TCP and UDP) and the application layer (HTTP).
+That is why, in this lab, we will review only the protocols of the transport layer (TCP and UDP) and the application layer (HTTP).
 We will explain and demonstrate how Java supports them and how a Java application can take advantage of this